awsdocs/aws-transfer-user-guide/doc_source/API_CreateProfile.md

 # CreateProfile<a name="API_CreateProfile"></a>

-Creates the profile for the AS2 process\.
-The agreement is between the partner and the AS2 process\.
+Creates the local or partner profile to use for AS2 transfers\.

 ## Request Syntax<a name="API_CreateProfile_RequestSyntax"></a>